Stephen-Seo/AnotherAURHelper/docs/setup_lxc.md

     <div class="codehilite"><pre><code><span class="lxc">$ arch-nspawn /home/build/chroot/root pacman -S cmake</span></code></pre></div>
     You may do this to also set proper locale information in the CHROOT.

+You may want to uncomment some lines in `/home/build/chroot/root/etc/pacman.conf` to allow fetching `multilib` packages.

+    :::bash
+    # pacman.conf
+    ...
+    [multilib]
+    Include = /etc/pacman.d/mirrorlist
+    ...

+When the CHROOT is used to build packages by AnotherAURHelper, it should automatically use the same mirrorlist as the one used by the LXC container.

 ## Set up GnuPG for Signature Verifcation and Package Signing

 ### Checking GnuPG